CB what? CB who?

--We carefully select who our vendors are and pick each one for their diversity in order to provide the best
+-We carefully select our vendors and pick each one for their diverse quality in order to provide the best

--We speak directly with our vendors and maintain contact with them regularly to learn more: about their products, missions, sales, or word of mouth experiences.
+-We speak with our vendors directly and welcome contact with them regularly to: learn more about their products, missions, and word of mouth experiences.

 If you are interested in any products you don't see, please feel free to message us so we can explore your interests with you.
 Below is a snap shot of items available from us and the vendors we work with.
 We have access to ALL of our vendors items but list the most popular ones on our site pages.
 Please note commercial CBD may have many benefits and effects, and our local compassion centers also do a great job of providing CBD products available with a medical cannabis card (contact us to see if you qualify for a card)!